mjoblin/weevibin/README.md

 # `weevibin`

-`weevibin` is a System Tray application for the [`vibin`](https://github.com/mjoblin/vibin) StreamMagic music streaming controller. `weevibin` is the scaled-back sibling of the full [`vibinui`](https://github.com/mjoblin/vibinui) Web interface. `weevibin` and `vibinui` can be run independently.
+`weevibin` is a System Tray application for the [`vibin`](https://github.com/mjoblin/vibin) StreamMagic music streaming controller. `weevibin` is a scaled-back sibling of the full [`vibinui`](https://github.com/mjoblin/vibinui) Web interface. `weevibin` and `vibinui` can be run independently.